 A recent recipient of an MEA-MJN college scholarship wrote, "I was ecstatic upon hearing that I received this award and am extremely grateful... to purchase textbooks to help further my knowledge in my passions of music and programming... pursuing a career in program development for a music software company."
-Another student who was recently awarded a summer camp scholarship wrote, "I was lucky enough to be selected as a recipient of the 2014 MEA Camp Scholarship.
-I used my scholarship to attend the 2014 High School Piano Camp at Westminster Choir College...
-Though it was only a one week camp, I was able to polish my solo piece with the help of some amazing teachers, and put together a piano quartet in time for the final performance in Bristol Chapel.
+Another student who was awarded a Camp Scholarship wrote, "I used my scholarship to attend the High School Piano Camp at Westminster Choir College.
+Though it was only a one-week camp, I was able to polish my solo piece with the help of some amazing teachers, and put together a piano quartet in time for the final performance in Bristol Chapel.
 It was a memorable experience and I hope to return next year!"

-The MEA is a nonprofit 501(c)(3), and all donations to the MEA-MJN Scholarship Fund are tax-deductible.
-The scholarship fund relies solely on donations, matching contributions from employers, and music sales at the monthly MEA general meetings.
-Making a tax-deductible contribution to the MEA-MNJ (Mary Jean Nelson) Scholarship Fund is a meaningful way to honor a person with congratulations (birthday, anniversary, graduation, or other), get well wishes, or in memoriam.
-An announcement of your tribute including your special message will be sent to the honoree.
-We hope you will be generous in your donations so that the MEA can maintain and expand this supportive program.
+The MEA is a nonprofit 501(c)(3) organization, and all donations to the MEA-MJN Scholarship Fund are fully tax-deductible.
+The scholarship fund relies solely on generous individual donations, matching contributions from employers, and music sales at the monthly MEA General Meetings (when they are held in person).
+Making a contribution to this fund is a meaningful way to honor a person with congratulations (birthday, anniversary, graduation, etc.), get well wishes, or in memoriam.
+An announcement of your tribute, including your personal message, will be sent to the honoree.
+Please donate generously so that MEA can maintain and expand this supportive program!

 Information for the Allegro, College, or Camp Scholarships can be found on the corresponding application forms.
 You can view all details and download the application forms by going to Forms/Downloads on the main menu.
 Online application forms are available from the teacher's Member Homepage.